Book a Free Phone Consult

 Jul 06, 2025

-Lately, I’ve been hearing the same quiet guilt come up in conversation over and over again.
-In therapy sessions, in voice notes from friends; even in my own head, if I’m being honest.
+I’ve been hearing the same nagging guilt come up in conversation over and over again.
+In therapy sessions, in conversations from friends; even in my own head, if I’m being honest.

 “I know things are really bad right now, but… I had such a good day with my kids.”